 How Much Do You Get Paid to Homeschool Your Child?

-These payments are federally & state funded and are paid at the beginning of each school term up to an amount of approx $4000.00pa. depending on eligibility under the Assistance for isolated Children Scheme.
+These payments are federally & state-funded and are paid at the beginning of each school term up to an amount of approx $4000.00pa. depending on eligibility under the Assistance for Isolated Children Scheme.

 Click this link for further info:

-Taxation Benefits Through ATO for Homeschooling
+1) Taxation Benefits Through ATO for Homeschooling

 It’s a good idea to check with the Australian Taxation Office or your Accountant to see if you or your child/children are eligible for any tax deductions or student study allowances.

-Child Dental Benefits Scheme for Homeschooled Students
+2) Child Dental Benefits Scheme for Homeschooled Students

 This scheme covers students from age 5 to 17 years of age for dental service costs.
-The benefit is up to $ 1000.oo per student (child) over 2 years and includes services for
+The benefit is up to( $ 1000) One thousand Australian dollars per student.
+The eligible services include:

 For further information head to this link: